AtMostafa/AtMostafa.github.io/_cv/ephy.md

 ![the tips of the tetrodes installed in a drive](/images/skills/ephy/electrodeArrayTips.png)

 ## Test
-The final step, before chronic implantation, was to test the drive in a anaesthetized preparation (under urethane) to check if all the tetrodes and connections are working.
+The final step, before chronic implantation, was to test the drive in a anaesthetized preparation (under urethane) to check if all the tetrodes and connections were working.
 I would just hold the drive and the amplifier in a custom stereotaxic arm and check the quality of the signal in cortex and the striatum (our targeted area).

 Finally, I implanted the micro-drive in the dorsal striatum of several animals.
 I also affixed the amplifier in the headstage to minimise noise levels and make connecting the cable easier later on.
-After recovery, these animals were trained in a treadmill task.
+After recovery, these animals were trained in a treadmill-based task.
 Unfortunately, these data are not yet analysed.
 However, as an  example, I have prepared the video below, showing a single tetrode implanted in the dorsal striatum synchronised with the behaviour.
 There is a neuron that preferentially fires when the animal turns backward on the treadmill.